MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/user-admin-consent-overview.md

 When your organization purchases a license or subscription for a new application, you might proactively want to set up the application so that all users in the organization can use it.
 To avoid the need for user consent, an administrator can grant consent for the application on behalf of all users in the organization.

 After an administrator grants admin consent on behalf of the organization, users aren't prompted for consent for that application.
-In certain cases, a user might be prompted for consent even after consent is granted by an administrator.
+In certain cases, a user might be prompted for consent even after an administrator grants consent.
 An example might be if an application requests another permission that the administrator hasn't granted.

 Granting admin consent on behalf of an organization is a sensitive operation, potentially allowing the application's publisher access to significant portions of the organization's data, or the permission to do highly privileged operations.
 Examples of such operations might be role management, full access to all mailboxes or all sites, and full user impersonation.